Things to do in St Lucia on a Caribbean Cruise

 You can even check out the world’s only drive-in volcano!

-Given that we had limited time on St Lucia, we decided to hire a private driver to take us to a few of its attractions.
+We decided to hire a private driver to take us to a few of St Lucia’s tourist attractions.

 After researching things to do in St Lucia, it became clear that the island’s star attraction is the Pitons, two lush volcanic spires that rise a half-mile above the coastline.
 The Pitons are located near the town of Soufriere, on the southwest coast, and are listed as a UNESCO World Heritage Site.

-You can book island excursions directly on the cruise ship, but it will likely be more expensive than booking an excursion on land.
+You can book island excursions directly on the cruise ship.
+However, it will likely be more expensive than booking an excursion on land.

 If you plan to take a long excursion, like a loop around the island or a catamaran tour to the Pitons, you might want to book the excursion from the ship to ensure that your tour returns on time.